 Director, sound recordist and post-production of the acted scenes: Roger Doyle.
 Screams on tracks 6 and 11: Olwen Fouéré.
-Vienna Virtual Instruments programming on track 5 (first half): Rori Coleman; Poster design: Ciarán Byrne.
+Vienna Virtual Instruments programming on track 5 (first half): Rori Coleman; Poster and album design: Ciarán Byrne.
 Photo: Michelle Connolly.
 Doll construction (originally made for the Operating Theatre production 'Passades'): Gaby Dowling.
-Set and lighting: Aedin Cosgrove.
-Total time: 55'31.

 This production was made possible with a grant from the Arts Council (Music Project Award 2009) and Dun Laoghaire County Council Arts Office.

 Tracks can be downloaded at CD quality and have been uploaded from original masters.